Jaracax/SpinWordsAPI/README.md

 #### SentenceController
 Here is the "SpinWordsController" which handles the HTTP methods.
 #### Service
-Here we will find two interfaces "SentenceRepository", "SentenceService" and "SentenceServiceImpl".
+Here we will find two interfaces "SentenceRepository", "SentenceService" and one class "SentenceServiceImpl".

 ###### SentenceRepository
 This interface extends the JpaRepository interface so we can make use of commun endpoints that Jpa offers, aditionally